15 Average Thrillers That Could Have Been Great

 12. Training Day (2001)

 Like ‘Primal Fear’, ‘Training Day’ does not go beyond the brilliance of its lead actor.
 Denzel Washington’s Alonzo Harris is one of the most memorable cinematic villains of all time.
 ‘Training Day’ tells the story of a young officer who is joining hands with a highly intimidating, morally corrupt senior officer on his first day on the job.
-The film is well made and despite its all too familiar plot and setting, comes off as a very engaging thriller but loses its grip towards the final act and resorts to a lazy ending that exposes numerous plot-holes.
-It’s brilliantly stylised and extremely well acted but derails itself from the narrative towards the end, making it nothing more than just an average, formulaic thriller.
+The film is well made and, despite its all too familiar plot and setting, comes off as a very engaging thriller but loses its grip towards the final act and resorts to a lazy ending that exposes numerous plot holes.
+It’s brilliantly stylized and extremely well acted but derails itself from the narrative towards the end, making it nothing more than just an average, formulaic thriller.

 11. Outbreak (1995)